the-bos/the-bos.github.io/_posts/2025-06-06-the-3t-framework-for-evals.markdown

 You decide to add an example in your evals that makes sure the agent responds to this particular query with the right sort of **keywords**.

-In terms of code: assuming you have a nice typed `AgentResponse` class as so:
+In terms of code, assuming you have a nice typed `AgentResponse` interface along the lines of:

 ```python
 class AgentResponse: